 This course is designed to instruct students in the basic principles of supply and demand as they impact on the American economy.
 It places special emphasizes on those national policy decisions that are utilized to solve the problems of inflation and unemployment, such as Keynesianism, monetarism, and supply side.
 Also, the student explores other theoretical solutions and examines the effects of these policy decisions on the individual consumer.
-Prerequisites: (Test score or ENG 051 or ENG 099 or NCS 051 or ESL 100 or ENG 121 or ENG 125) and (Test score or RDG 051 or NCS 052 or ENG 099 or ESL 100 or RDG 120) and (Test score or MAT 012 or NCS 012 or MAT 015 or NCW 045 or MAT 075 or MAT 090 or MAT 119 or MAT 120 or MAT 125 or MAT 130 or MAT 140 or MAT 141 or MAT 150 or MAT 153 or MAT 181 or MAT 185).
+Prerequisite: Test score or ENG 051 and Test score or RDG 051 and Test score or MAT 012